2020 Email Marketing Benchmarks & Tactics To Improve Your Email Metrics

 Don’t worry—comparing yourself to others is a good thing in email marketing.
 If you know how other companies’ emails perform on average, you have a framework for evaluating and improving your own messages.

 Here, we’ve laid out the latest email marketing benchmarks by aggregating data from notable sources like Mailchimp, Campaign Monitor, and GetResponse.
 These figures have been pulled from 30+ billion emails, and many of the senders have 1,000+ contacts.
-Along with this data, we’ve got suggestions for improving your email marketing metrics if they aren’t quite meeting the mark.
+Along with this data, we’ve got some email marketing tips to help improve your conversion metrics if they aren’t quite meeting the mark.